Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Python

-- Username Validation - As the app uses emails as usernames.
+- Username Validation - As the app uses emails as user identifier's.
 We needed a function to check that the user imputed email against the emails in the database.
 - Password - For registering, we do basic checks to see if the two password inputs match for creating the user password.
 - Password - When the user is logging in, we grab the user data from the database and check the hashed password with the one stored for that user.
-  -Images - I am using `app.config['MAX_CONTENT_LENGTH']` to set the max size of the file, giving a flash message for the user.
+ - Images - I am using `app.config['MAX_CONTENT_LENGTH']` to set the max size of the file, giving a flash message for the user.

 ## Online resources